LeetLLM

 1attack: REVIEW 2training: REVIEW 3ordinary: NORMAL 4authorization_still_required: True

 If you add a learned detector, calibrate it on your traffic and still retain policy gates.
-The detector estimates risk; it can't establish that a refund is allowed.
+The detector estimates risk; it can't establish that a promotion is allowed.

 Evaluate effects, not polite refusals

 Build trace fixtures that cover user text, retrieved documents, tool results, extracted media text, and multi-turn histories.
-The following suite runs a miniature action gate against attack and benign traces.
+This suite runs a miniature action gate against attack and benign traces.

 09-measure-unsafe-side-effects.py